 For obvious reasons, the most important customer retention strategy is to identify customers who are likely to churn (potentially to rival providers).
 Once they are identified, customer retention programs can be developed and actions can be taken.
 The following analytic techniques (customer churn analysis) can be used to identify customer groups having high defection risk;

 Customer churn trend analysis

 Customer churn trends can be analyzed with time-series analytic tools described in sales trend analysis.
 It can identify trends of customer segments in various ways: geographic, demographic, psychographic factors, and so on.
-It uses time-series predictive modeling to identify trends in sales amounts, customer numbers, etc. Sales trend analysis is a powerful tool for detecting churn trends.
-The following figure shows sales trend by customer segments.
+It uses time-series predictive modeling to identify trends in sales amounts, customer numbers, etc.

 Customer churn profiling